Mammad900/Gui900-visual-editor/README.md

-## Note: This projector is not maintained anymore.
+## Note: This project is not maintained anymore.
-**\*If**\* the developer decides to continue this project, it will be created from scratch with a new architecture, and based on the new Gui900 (which will be also made from scratch in case this happens)
+**\*If**\* the developer decides to continue this project, it will be created from scratch with a new architecture, and based on a new Gui900 (which will be also made from scratch in case this happens)

 # Gui900 visual editor